Institute for Advanced Study in Asian Cultures and Theologies (IASACT)

 • Additional advice by relevant resource persons may be arranged where available

-• Online and physical access to the University Library System of the Chinese University of Hong Kong will be available
+• Physical access to the University Library System of the Chinese University of Hong Kong will be available

 ELIGIBILITY